 Simply put, if the company could have freely increased prices without seeing a corresponding lack of demand, they already would have.

-This might be difficult for some Walt Disney World fans to accept for a couple of reasons.
-The first is precedent.
-With a few brief exceptions, prices have only gone up during the post-Great Recession recovery.
+With a few brief exceptions, Walt Disney World’s prices have only gone up during the post-Great Recession recovery.
 There has been a decade-plus run of costs consistently going up like clockwork as Disney has benefited from economic expansion and favorable demographics (e.g. nostalgic millennials having kids, more international tourists, etc).

 Diehard fans also have a fundamentally different view of the parks than the vast majority of guests.
 For many of us, vacation means visiting Walt Disney World.
 There is no “substitute good” for what Disney offers.
 To be sure, a large swath of the general public views the parks the same way.
 There’s an emotional component to the calculation for that “rite of passage” vacation, but most people are not willing to pay any amount that Disney tells them is the cost.
 They do have a balking point or price ceiling.